petermeissner/ical/README.md

 **Development version**

-0.1.2 - 2018-11-05 / 10:59:57
+0.1.3 - 2018-11-05 / 12:41:40

 **Description**

-A simple wrapper around the ical.js library executing JS-code via V8.
-The package enables users to parse iCalendar files (.ics, .ifb, .iCal, .iFBf).
+A simple wrapper around the ‘ical.js’ library executing Javascript code via V8 (the Javascript engine driving the Chrome and ‘Node.js’ and accessible via the V8 R package).
+This package enables users to parse iCalendar files (.ics, .ifb, .iCal, .iFBf).

 **License**